 For people with a high risk of stroke, doctors often recommend medications to lower this risk.
-Anti-platelet medicines, including aspirin, keep platelets in the blood from sticking together and forming clots.
+Anti-platelet drugs, including aspirin, keep platelets in the blood from sticking together and forming clots.
 Anti-clotting drugs, such as warfarin, may be needed to help ward off stroke in some patients.
 Finally, if you have high blood pressure, your doctor will prescribe medication to lower it.

 Stroke Prevention: Surgery

 In some cases, a stroke results from a narrowed carotid artery -- the blood vessels that travel up each side of the neck to bring blood to the brain.
 People who have had a mild stroke or TIA due to this problem may benefit from surgery known as carotid endarterectomy.
-This procedure removes plaque from the lining of the carotid arteries and can prevent additional strokes.
+This procedure removes plaque from the lining of the carotid arteries and can help prevent additional strokes.

 Stroke Prevention: Balloon and Stent

 Doctors can also treat a clogged carotid artery without major surgery in some cases.
 The procedure, called angioplasty, involves temporarily inserting a catheter into the artery and inflating a tiny balloon to widen the area that is narrowed by plaque.
 A metal tube, called a stent, can be inserted and left in place to keep the artery open.

 Life After a Stroke

 Many people who have a stroke regain the ability to take care of themselves if they follow their rehabilitation plan.
 Those who get clot-busting drugs soon enough may recover completely.
 And those who experience disability can often learn to function independently through therapy.
 It has been shown that 3% to 4% of all patients that experience a stroke will subsequently experience a second stroke.